coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 ### hasSoftwareKeys

 `"hasSoftwareKeys"` returns boolean, `true` if Android device has a Software Keys(i.e for Home and Back Button) instead of Physical Keys.
 Returns `nil` on all other platforms.
-Note this is only supported on Solar2D v3686+
+Requires `CORONA_CORE_PRODUCT 2023.3686` or a newer build.